boom-lab/crocolaketools-public/paper/paper.md

 Documentation is available at [TD add link].
 It describes the CrocoLake dataset, thesub-datasets that it is made, and how they are obtained.
 It provides references to the original files origins for download before converting them.

 ## Citation
 If you use CrocoLakeTools and/or CrocoLake, do not limit yourself to citing this manuscript.
 Remember to cite the datasets that you have used as indicated in the documentation.
-For example, if your work relies on Argo measurements, (https://argo.ucsd.edu/data/acknowledging-argo/)[acknowledge Argo].
+For example, if your work relies on Argo measurements, acknowledge Argo [@wong2020argo].
 This is important for each product to track their impact.